znobrega/learn-sql/README.md

 >mysql-ctl cli
 >source file.sql;

-## Capitalize commands just to diffentiate what comes from sql and what is a custom name
+## Capitalize commands just to differentiate what comes from sql and what is a custom name
-## All commands:
+## Basic commands:

 ```sql
 SHOW DATABASES;